Chris Tierney (soccer): Professional

 Tierney was drafted in the first round (13th overall) in the 2008 MLS Supplemental Draft.
 He made his full professional debut for Revolution on July 1, 2008, registering two assists in a US Open Cup third-round game against Richmond Kickers.
 He also played in the final of the 2008 SuperLiga, in which Revolution beat Houston Dynamo on penalty kicks after a 2–2 tie; Tierney scored one of the shootout goals.

 Tierney became a regular starter for the Revolution during the 2010 season, starting in a variety of positions across the Revs' midfield and back line, including left back, center-back, right back, left midfielder, center defensive midfielder, center midfielder, and center attacking midfielder.
 He scored his first professional goal on September 4, 2010, in a match against Seattle Sounders FC.
 The goal tied the game at 1, and New England went on to win 3–1.
+In 2012, he scored two goals and tied Kelyn Rowe for most assists on the team with five.
+The following year he scored two goals and five assists while also claiming two team of the week honors in both week 13 and 18.
+However he missed that year’s postseason due to injury.

-He scored the goal to tie it 1–1 in the 2014 MLS Cup Final.
+He scored the goal to tie it 1–1 in the 2014 MLS Cup Final and five goals during the regular season.
 Tierney is known for his accurate and fast crosses, whipped in from the left.

-Tierney was named the Midnight Riders Man of the Year for the 2016 season.
-He missed most of the 2018 season due to an ACL injury.

-On November 15, 2018, Tierney announced his decision to retire from playing professional soccer.
-He had appeared in 273 total matches for the Revolution, scoring 13 goals and earning 40 assists.